 “It’s been called compulsive, which connotes plot-driven,” he said, while the book in fact involves detailed character studies, “though I do use story to keep it driving forward.”

-For five years Mr. Thomson took a workshop in the Massachusetts home of Andre Dubus, the late short-story writer and master of all matters domestic.
+For five years Mr. Thomson took a workshop in the Massachusetts home of Andre Dubus, the late short-story writer and master of all subjects domestic.
 “That’s where I got my love of writing and my training.
 A lot of great writers went through there — George Packer, for instance, the New Yorker staff writer.”

 He learned “how to go more deeply into my characters and make them real.
 Andre said to make no outline, just start with some scenes and see where they take you . . . follow your nose.
 That’s what I did with Matt’s family background,” he said of the Boston cop from a Pennsylvania coal-mining family.
 “I didn’t know where it came from, but I had fun exploring it.”